JNP-Solutions/Slacken/README.md

 * `-m 31` is the minimizer size
 * `mySlackenLib` is the location where the built library will be stored (a directory will be created or overwritten)
 * `-t` is the directory where the taxonomy is stored (names.dmp and nodes.dmp, see above)
-* `-l` is the label file mapping sequence IDs to taxa (obtained by the download step above)
-* `...library.fna` is the file to be indexed (any number of files may be supplied, separated by space)
+* `k2` is a directory containing seqid2taxid.map, which maps sequence IDs to taxa, and the subdirectory `library/` which will be scanned recursively for `*.fna` sequence files

 While the build process is running, the Spark UI may be inspected at [http://localhost:4040](http://localhost:4040) if the process is running locally.